 One vaccine recipient who seemed to be afflicted with victus mortuus symptoms confronted the protesters with really good arguments.
 “You f*cking moronic idiots are putting everyone in danger!”
 Large boils started developing on his head and his skin began to decay as he rationally defended the legitimacy of the controversial vaccine.
 “You dumb sociopaths should be thrown in a concentration camp!”
 His arm fell off shortly there after when he tried to punch an unscientific anti-vaxxer.

 Despite the clean safety study and FDA approval, critics of the perfectly safe vaccine point to the Vaccine Adverse Event Reporting System (VAERS), which has seen an unprecedented number of reports for the victus mortuus vaccine including a 25% mortality rate.

 “A quarter of the recipients die after receiving the quadrivalent victus mortuus virus vaccine and another 25% literally turn into zombies,” one absolutely insane protester said calmly.
 “People should know about these very real side effects.”

 Anyone can submit a VAERS report so it clearly doesn’t mean anything.

 “There’s nothing to worry about,” Wix repeated.
 “Even if there were side effects from the vaccine, we would still produce it because you can’t sue a vaccine manufacturer for vaccine injury,” he said, citing the National Childhood Vaccine Injury Act.

 Exavier is an excellent writer—tremendous.
 He’s really very, very talented.
 And his hair is really great too.
 He should have a couple Pulitzers under his belt by now if there was any justice.
-If he brightened your day at all please consider buying him a coffee or a leg of mutton through this link!
+If he brightened your day at all please consider tipping a coffee or a leg of mutton through this link!